cmair/ht301_hacklib/README.md

 ht-301 thermal camera opencv python lib.

 This fork is a hack to support InfiRay T2S+!
+Note: measuring higher temperatures than +116°C does not work!

 Supported thermal cameras:
 - Hti HT-301